bensmith07/telco-churn-project/README.md

 ### Initial Questions

-Does demographic information affect churn rate?
+- Does demographic information affect churn rate?
 If so, improvements aimed at better engaging specific demographic populations may be warranted.

-Do customers who churn have higher average monthly charges than those who don't?
+- Do customers who churn have higher average monthly charges than those who don't?
 If so, price incentives may be an effective retention strategy.

-What month (or range of months) are customers most likely to churn?
+- What month (or range of months) are customers most likely to churn?
 Optimizing for customer satisfaction in these months might get them "over the hump" and turn them into long-term loyal customers.

-    Does this change when controlling for contract type?
+  - Does this change when controlling for contract type?

-Is there a service associated with more churn than expected?
+- Is there a service associated with more churn than expected?
 If so, further investigation might uncover dissatisfaction with the service itself.

 ### Data Dictionary

-*Your readme should include a data dictionary, which is important to provide in order to define and disambiguate each of the variables you are analyzing.*

-For example:

 | Variable          | Meaning                                                   | values          |
 | -----------       | -----------                                               | -----------     |